jonhenrikaavitsland/jonhenrikaavitsland/README.md

 **My name is Jon Henrik Åvitsland**

-I am currently learning frontend development and have recently finished my first year of school.
+I am currently learning frontend development and are just about wrapping up my first year of school.

 ## Checkout my Portfolio website and my socials.